LARGE Function in Excel

 #NUM! – This kind of error occurs when the supplied value of n is less than the numerical value 1 or greater than the values in the supplied array.
 Apart from this, this error can also occur if the supplied array is empty.

-#VALUE! – This kind of error occurs when the supplied n is non-numeric value.
+#VALUE! – This kind of error occurs when the supplied n is a non-numeric value.

 Things to Know about the LARGE Function in Excel

-- The LARGE in Excel is the function which is responsible for returning the nth largest value from a given set of values in the spreadsheet.
+- The LARGE in Excel is the function that is responsible for returning the nth largest value from a given set of values in the spreadsheet.